Clayton, West Sussex: Recreation

 For the size of village there is a large recreation ground located at the west end of the village with a village hall, children's play area and two football pitches.

 Dame Vera Lynn and her husband bought the twenty two room house, Clayton Holt in 1944 with its 198 acres of land after her return from entertaining troops in Burma.

 Notable people

+Elizabeth Hitchener was born in 1783 and brought up here where her father ran the Friar's Oak inn.
+Hitchener was a schoolteacher who was a soul mate of Percy Bysshe Shelley.

 Katie Johnson, an actress best known for her acclaimed performance as the elderly Mrs Wilberforce in the 1955 film The Ladykillers, was born here in 1878.

 Sir Edward Michelborne, a soldier and adventurer, who also held a seat in Parliament lived at Hammonds Place.

 London to Brighton Way Roman road

 The London to Brighton Way is thought to have passed close to Clayton as it climbed the South Downs escarpment.

 New Road

 New Road between Ditchling and Clayton (part of the B2112) was a branch of the turnpike road from Newchapel (in Surrey) to Brighton, via Ditchling.
-It was authorised by an act of parliament passed in 1830:
+It was authorised by an act of Parliament passed in 1830: